Postcode Census Enhanced GIS Data Series

 First release contains core demographics including age groups by sex, country of birth, languages spoken, religious affiliation, medians for household structure, income, mortgage and rent payments etc. We’ve added individual weekly income figures for the first time.

 In acknowledgement of the roll-out of the NDIS, we’ve also included “need for assistance”, by age group, which we expect will be of great value to service providers in that sector.
+See some specific illustrated examples on our blog:

 The default range of variables has been designed to meet the requirements of the majority of users, and while any individual user may have an interest in only a sub-set, data creation and maintenance tasks are collective ones.
 However we do offer discount rates for users requiring a only a limited sub-set of variables; contact us for details.